 Simple English definitions for legal terms

-Read a random definition: propinquity
+Read a random definition: interest-coverage ratio

 Mad Parliament: A group of important people called barons met with the king in 1258 to solve their problems.
 They made some new rules that took away some of the king's power and gave more power to the barons.
 This meeting was called the Mad Parliament because it was unusual and important.
 They made a plan called the Provisions of Oxford that helped the barons work with the king to make important decisions for the country.
 This plan worked for a while, but eventually, the barons rebelled against the king in 1263.